 Over 100 participants have taken the NYC Carbon Challenge pledge, including the City’s largest universities, hospitals, commercial owners and tenants, residential property management firms, hotels, and retail organizations.
 Twenty-one participants have already met the 30 percent goal, and 19 universities, hospitals, and commercial offices have expanded their commitment to a 50 percent or greater reduction by 2025.
 Others have made even greater commitments: 12 leading participants have committed to achieving Carbon Neutrality in select buildings within their NYC portfolios by 2030.
 Partners in this program expansion include Barclays, Deutsche Bank, Empire State Realty Trust Inc, Google, InterContinental New York Barclay, JB&B, Lowes Regency Hotel, Marion Scott Real Estate Inc, RiseBoro Community Partnership, StuyTown Property Services, The Westin New York at Times Square, and Yeshiva University.

-Altogether, participants have cut their annual emissions by more than 600,000 metric tons of carbon and are collectively saving over $200 million annually in lower energy costs.
+Altogether, participants have cut their annual emissions by more than 900,000 metric tons of carbon.
 By the end of the program, current participants are projected to reduce citywide emissions by nearly 1,500,000 metric tons of carbon dioxide equivalent– the equivalent of taking more than 300,000 cars off the roads – and result in an estimated $700 million in energy cost savings.